 During my college days, I discovered that many of my fellow students had a vital tool in their survival kits – namely a portable Immersion Heater.

 Day and night, the rat race never ceased.
 A hard evening’s study, pouring over the day’s lecture notes, and flipping through numerous reference texts exerted a huge drain on energy resources.
 The tummy often needed a top-up to prevent flame-out as midnight oil was burned.

 Ah hah!
 The trusty immersion heater came in handy.
 A koleh was filled with water, and the heater dipped in.
 Within minutes, there was boiling water, to make instant mee, boil an egg or brew a cuppa to get much needed oomph going.

 I have not seen nor used one for at least 3 decades now.
 Not sure what happened!

-These heavy implements required frequent fanning (by hand mostly) to blow away the ashes, and also topping up of the charcoal pieces in order to maintain the heat.
+These heavy implements required frequent fanning (by hand mostly) to blow away the ashes on the embers, and also topping up of the charcoal pieces in order to maintain the heat.

 In those days, married women were a very hardy lot; besides painstakingly taking out the creases and putting a glistening shine on the clothes of their hubbies and children, they were expected to do the same for all other unmarried male members of the extended family staying in the same house.